-So, saving one life is profoundly significant at a small scale.
+So, saving one life is highly significant but at a small scale.
 Slightly enriching a million lives is large-scale but of lower significance.
-Ideally, scale and significance will be judged relative to the academic discipline and the scope of the research.
+Ideally, scale and significance will be judged relative to the academic disciplines and the scope of the research.